 Based on the aforementioned criteria, NIST recommends that the maximum cryptoperiod of private keys associated to certificates should be between one and three years and should be shorter than the cryptoperiod of the corresponding public key.
 Scott Helme says that “you should rotate your private keys at least every year” and doing otherwise “is bad hygiene and the longer a given cryptographic key is in use the more likely it is to face compromise.”

 Designing a safe PKI is about figuring out what’s best for your organization.
 You’ll need to come up with an entire plan that covers not just the initial roll out but the entire certificate lifecycle.
 Creating a strong PKI that considers the technical needs of your product, creates a strong security foundation for your devices and network and builds confidence and trust for your customers.
 When it comes to certificate and key validity, follow the industry recommendations and opt-in for shorter periods.
-Use automation tools, such as the Venafi Platform to help you minimize the tedious task of managing your certificates lifecycle.
+Use automation solutions, such as TLS Protect Cloud to help you minimize the tedious task of managing your certificates lifecycle.